Margaret, Esther, and Helen Bruton: Mosaic Mavericks, 1934-1963 with Wendy Good

 This highly visual PowerPoint presentation will include biographical information about the artists, images of them and their numerous works in mosaic and terrazzo, a description of their artistic process, and an evaluation of how their work evolved over the decades from the 1930s through the 1960s.
 The presentation is historical, educational, and informational.
 It will not have a hands-on component, but there will be time for Q&A.

 Wendy Van Wyck Good is a reference librarian and archivist from the Monterey, California, area.
 She has a Master’s in Library Science from Drexel University and a Masters in English from the University of Delaware.
 Recognized as the foremost expert on the Bruton sisters, she writes the only blog devoted exclusively to the Brutons and their art (BrutonSisters.com).
-Her book, Sisters in Art: Margaret, Esther, and Helen Bruton, will be published in the fall of 2020.
+Her book, Sisters in Art: Margaret, Esther, and Helen Bruton, will be published by West Margin Press, October 2021.